Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/delegate.md

 Clicking on the Rewards Card will navigate you to the Rewards page.

-You will see a list of Delegators that you have delegated to and next to each delegator would be 2 buttons
+You will see a list of Validators that you have delegated to and next to each delegator would be 2 buttons

 * Withdraw Reward
 * Restake Rewards